 Lithuania’s banking sector: Facts & Figures

-The Lithuanian economy has gathered momentum: real GDP grew by 1.4% quarterly.
-Over several recent years, private investments of businesses were hampered by geopolitical tensions and caution on the business side, however, a pick-up in investment activities of enterprises at the beginning of 2017 was the main factor indicating stable growth in banks’ credit portfolios.
-Pro-activeness in implementing investment projects was characteristic of energy, transport and industrial companies.
+The Lithuanian economy has gathered momentum: real GDP grew 3.9% in 2017.
+Over several recent years, private investments of businesses were hampered by geopolitical tensions and caution on the businesses’ side.
+However, a pick-up in investment activities of enterprises in the beginning of 2017 was the main factor that stimulated stable growth in banks’ credit portfolio.
+Energy, transport and industrial companies were most pro-active in implementing investment projects.

-The number of participants in the Lithuanian banking sector remained unchanged.
-In total, six banks and eight foreign bank branches are operating in Lithuania.
+Six banks and eight foreign bank branches are operating in Lithuania.
 The Lithuanian banking sector is dominated by the subsidiaries of large Scandinavian banks.
-Three largest banks – SEB, Swedbank and DNB – are fully owned by their parent legal structures in Sweden and Norway.
-The other three banks, AB Šiaulių bankas, UAB Medicinos bankas and AB Citadele bankas, are considerably smaller and are owned by a group of investors of local and foreign capital.
-Scandinavian capital also dominates in the banks of foreign branches.
-In Lithuania, 74 credit unions operate, united by the Lithuanian Central Credit Union.
-Currently, the Lithuanian government has no stake in the banking sector.
+The three largest banks – SEB, Swedbank and Luminor – are fully owned by their parent legal structures in Sweden and Norway.
+The other three banks, AB Šiaulių bankas, UAB Medicinos bankas and AB “Citadele“ bankas, are considerably smaller and are owned by groups of local and foreign investors.
+Among the foreign banks’ branches, Scandinavian capital also dominates.
+There are 68 credit unions united by the Lithuanian Central Credit Union.
+The Lithuanian government has no ownership stake in the banking sector.

 Credit growth in Lithuania is picking up.
 Funding conditions remain very supportive, as final interest rates on loans for both non-financial enterprises and households remain among the lowest in the euro area.
-A favourable economic situation contributed to a growing credit portfolio.
-The loan portfolio grew by 8.8% year-on-year in December 2016.
-After a long period of deleveraging, which was characterised by a contraction of the loan portfolio, positive credit growth suggests optimism, as funding starts reaching small and medium-sized companies that were previously cut off, due to higher risks.
+The favourable economic situation contributed to a rising credit portfolio.
+The annual increase in the loan portfolio was 3.2% in December 2017.
 The household loan portfolio consists predominantly of housing credits.
-Rising housing affordability also supports private sector lending.
+The rise in housing affordability also supports the private sector’s lending.